🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 No. This is a structural resolution kernel.

-It demonstrates that exam paper validity can be determined from structure alone — independent of pre-created papers, storage, or distribution workflows.
+It demonstrates that exam paper admissibility and visibility can be determined from declared structure — independent of pre-created papers, storage, or distribution workflows.

 It is the smallest possible demonstration of the invariant: